MustafaMagdi/yii2-blog-mongodb/README.md

 ##### Note:

-`default_language` must be one of your `used_language` array, and if you would like to use a dynamic language in your app, so leave it empty:
+`default_language` must be one of your `used_languages` array, and if you would like to use a dynamic language in your app, so leave it empty:

     'default_language' => '', // empty (don't remove)

-In this case the extension reading the value of `Yii::$app->langauge` and it should be one of your defined `used_language` array.
+In this case the extension reading the value of `Yii::$app->langauge` and it should be one of your defined `used_languages` array.

 Usage